The Support You Need.

 Careless Drivers Cause Pedestrian Accidents

 A pedestrian is uniquely vulnerable in any encounter with a vehicle.
-People aren’t born with armor.
-A collision can cause severe injuries.
-Most pedestrian fatalities involve head injuries.
+In a collision, pedestrians can easily suffer severe and life-threatening injuries.
+Many pedestrian fatalities involve head injuries.
 Chest and abdominal injuries also often factor for victims.

 Unfortunately, a pedestrian can take every precaution while crossing a street, but a careless driver can nullify any safety efforts.